-Antonia is recommended in the Legal 500 2018, stating she "fights her clients' corner extremely well and leaves no stone unturned" and “[She] ensures that the best interest of the child is always of paramount importance” Legal 500 2015.
-Chambers and Partners 2016 recommends Antonia saying solicitors say she has “excellent strategic insight” and an “impressive intellectual prowess, matched with real humanity and compassion”.
+Antonia is recommended in the Legal 500 2018, stating she "fights her clients' corner extremely well and leaves no stone unturned" and the Legal 500 2015 “[She] ensures that the best interest of the child is always of paramount importance”.
+Chambers and Partners 2018 described Antonia as "a hard-working, dedicated and experienced practitioner who exudes considerable confidence and who inspires a lot of respect" and in 2016 it recommended Antonia, saying solicitors say she has “excellent strategic insight” and an “impressive intellectual prowess, matched with real humanity and compassion”.

 Antonia has lectured on family law, written articles in the legal press and has contributed to text books on divorce.